Jñāna yoga: Definition

 Jnana is knowledge, which refers to any cognitive event that is correct and true over time.
-It particularly refers to knowledge inseparable from the total experience of its object, especially about reality (non-theistic schools) or supreme being (theistic schools).
+It particularly refers to knowledge inseparable from the total experience of its object, especially about reality (non-theistic schools) or a supreme being (theistic schools).
 In Hinduism, it is knowledge which gives Moksha, or spiritual liberation while alive (jivanmukti) or after death (videhamukti).
-According to Bimal Matilal, jnana yoga in Advaita Vedanta connotes both primary and secondary sense of its meaning, that is "self-consciousness, awareness" in the absolute sense and relative "intellectual understanding" respectively.

-According to Jones and Ryan, jnana in jnana yoga context is better understood as "realization or gnosis", referring to a "path of study" wherein one knows the unity between self and ultimate reality called Brahman in Hinduism.
-This explanation is found in the ancient Upanishads and the Bhagavad Gita.

 Jñāna yoga is the path towards attaining jnana.

 It is one of the three classical types of yoga mentioned in Hindu philosophies, the other two being karma yoga and bhakti.
 In modern classifications, classical yoga, being called Raja yoga, is mentioned as a fourth one, an extension introduced by Swami Vivekananda.

+Classical yoga emphasizes the practice of dhyana (meditation), and this is an element of all three classical paths in Hinduism, including jñāna yoga.
+In the Bhagavad Gita, jnana is equated with samkhya (yoga), the discernment of purusha, pure consciousness, as different from prakriti, matter and material desires.
+This discernment is possible when the mind has been calmed by the practice of dhyana, meditation.

+According to Jones and Ryan, jnana in jnana yoga context is better understood as "realization or gnosis", referring to a "path of study" wherein one knows the unity between self and ultimate reality called Brahman in Hinduism.
+This explanation is found in the ancient Upanishads and the Bhagavad Gita.
+This is typical for Advaita Vedanta, where jnana involves the recognition of the identity of jivatman and Brahman.
+According to Bimal Matilal, jnana yoga in Advaita Vedanta connotes both primary and secondary sense of its meaning, that is "self-consciousness, awareness" in the absolute sense and relative "intellectual understanding" respectively.
+While contemporary Advaita Vedanta and neo-Vedanta incorporate meditation, Adi Shankara relied on insight alone, based on the Mahavakya.
+Neo-Advaita also emphasizes direct insight.

 Of the three different paths to liberation, jnana marga and karma marga are the more ancient, traceable to Vedic era literature.
 All three paths are available to any seeker, chosen based on inclination, aptitude and personal preference, and typically elements of all three to varying degrees are practiced by many Hindus.

-Classical yoga emphasizes the practice of dhyana (meditation), and this is a part of all three classical paths in Hinduism, including jñāna yoga.
-The path of knowledge is intended for those who prefer philosophical reflection and it requires study and meditation.
+The path of knowledge is intended for those who prefer philosophical reflection, and it requires study and meditation.

 Jnana yoga encourages its adepts to think and speak of themselves in the third person as a way to distance themselves from the Ego and detach their eternal self (atman) from the body related one (maya).